Supported Hardware Configurations Standard

 2. Older hardware often is incompatible with modern operating systems and security standards and may be subject to a fee as defined below.

-• Any Windows PC hardware, even former Standard Hardware, 5-7 years past the warranty start date will be considered Legacy hardware and supported on a best-effort basis only.
-Windows PC hardware 7 years past the warranty start date is Obsolete and subject to the fee.
+• Any Windows PC hardware, even former Standard Hardware, 5-7 years past the warranty start date, will be considered Legacy hardware and supported on a best-effort basis only.
+Windows PC hardware 7 or more years past the warranty start date, or when the manufacturer stops releasing security updates, is considered obsolete.

 Fee-Based Support Standards